 Our second tip is to check out the open-air cars in the summer!
-The enclosed train cars can get a bit hot, especially in the middle of Summer.
+The enclosed train cars can get hot, even with AC, especially in the middle of Summer.

-On our return trip, we had noticed that a train car had gotten off for rafting at NOC leaving the open-air car available.
-It was super cool and the breeze felt incredible.
+On our return trip, we noticed that a train car had gotten off for rafting at NOC, leaving the open-air car available.
+It was super cool, and the breeze felt incredible.

 Ready to Ride the Great Smoky Mountains Railroad?

 As you can tell, the Great Smoky Mountains Railroad is one of the best things to do in Bryson City.
-Whether you want to make family memories or enjoy one of their adult-only excursion, grab your tickets and prepare for a unique North Carolina experience!
+Whether you want to make family memories or enjoy one of their adult-only excursion, grab your Great Smoky Mountain Railroad tickets and prepare for a unique North Carolina experience!